- Bupa Platinum consultant

-Mr Laing was appointed as a Consultant Neurosurgeon, with an interest in spinal neurosurgery, at Addenbrookes Hospital in 1995.
-His practice includes both complex spinal neurosurgery and minimally invasive (keyhole) surgery, which can often be performed as a day case.
-Mr Laing specialises in the treatment of degenerative disease, trauma, tumours and syringomyelia.
-In 2000 Mr Laing was appointed director of higher neurosurgical training for the Eastern Deanery.
-In this capacity he was directly involved in neurosurgical training both at local level and at the Royal College of Surgeons in London.
-In addition Mr Laing has been secretary of the British Cervical Spine Society and worked to establish the British Association of Spine Surgeons where he served on the Executive.
-In 2009 Mr Laing became Clinical Director of Neurosurgery at Addenbrookes where he has overseen many changes within the Neurosurgical centre and introduced key initiatives including day case spinal surgery.
-He is now clinical director of Neuroscience.
-He has recently been elected to serve on the council of the Society of British Neurological surgeons and has been appointed to the Neuroscience clinical commissioning group.
+I was appointed as a Consultant Neurosurgeon, with an interest in spinal neurosurgery, at Addenbrookes Hospital in 1995.
+My practice includes both complex spinal neurosurgery and minimally invasive (keyhole) surgery, which can often be performed as a day case.
+I specialise in the treatment of back pain, leg pain (sciatica),neck pain, arm pain (brachalgia), trauma, tumours, (fusion) Chiari, syringomyelia.
+In 2000 I was appointed director of higher neurosurgical training for the Eastern Deanery and was directly involved in neurosurgical training both at local level and at the Royal College of Surgeons in London.
+In addition Mr Laing has been secretary of the British Cervical Spine Society and worked to amalgamate the BCSS with the British Association of Spine Surgeons where he served on the Executive.
+In 2009 Mr Laing became Clinical Lead for Neurosurgery at Addenbrookes and in 2013 Clinical Director of Neurosciences.
+He has overseen many changes within the Neurosurgical centre and introduced key initiatives including day case spinal surgery.
+He has been a Council member of the Society of British Neurological Surgeons and was a member of the Neuroscience clinical commissioning group.

 Areas of interest

-Spine; Spinal surgery; Lumbar disc prolapse; Cervical disc prolapse; Spinal trauma; Spinal tumours; Syringomyelia; Chiari malformation; Low back pain; Neck pain; Lumbar stenosis; Cervical myelopathy; Cervical radiculopathy
+Spine; Spinal surgery; Minimally invasive surgery; Lumbar disc prolapse; Cervical disc prolapse; Spinal trauma; Spinal tumours; Syringomyelia; Chiari malformation; Back pain; Leg pain; Sciatica; Neck pain; Arm pain; Brachalgia; Lumbar stenosis; Cervical myelopathy; Cervical radiculopathy; Neurogenic claudication

 - Annie Bannister

-- Dept. of Neurosurgery, Box 166 Addenbrooke's Hospital Hills Road CAMBRIDGE CB2 0QQ
+- Box 166, Department of Neurosurgery Addenbrooke's Hospital Hills Road Cambridge CB2 0QQ

 Current NHS consultant posts held